- Curriculum documents

-Employment as a bookkeeper, accounting clerk, or bank teller, or continuation toward either the Associate in Arts, Business Administration Transfer degree, or Associate in Science, Accounting degree.
+Employment as a bookkeeper, accounting clerk, or bank teller, and/or continuation toward either the Associate in Arts, Business Administration Transfer degree, or Associate in Science, Accounting degree.

 The Computer-Assisted Bookkeeping program is a certificate that “stacks” into a GCC degree program.
 Depending on course selection, once you earn this certificate you’re already halfway to earning one of the following degrees: